Serer language: Serer Latin alphabet

+The consonant //ʄ// does not have a distinct letter, and it is not clear how it is written.

 Serer Ajami script

-There are 29 letters in Serer Ajami script.
+There are 29 letters in the Serer Ajami script.
 The list does not include consonants that are used exclusively in Arabic loanwords and do not occur in Serer words, nor does it include digraphs used for showing prenasalized consonants.